Vaibhav2001/Vaibhav2001.github.io/_posts/2019-5-16-knapsack.md

 ### Overview

 <div style="text-align: justify">
-This is one of the classic questions that require <b>DP (Dynamic Prgramming) or Recursion</b>, so I thought that it is important to discuss it.
+This is one of the classic questions that require <b>DP (Dynamic Prgramming)</b>, so I thought that it is important to discuss it.
 This question is a very popular one and is genrally one of the first questions of DP that many people encounter.
 I am going to discuss <b>recursive method</b> to solve the question and also give a hint about the DP method.
 </div>

 ### Approaching The Solution